xwmx/vbox/README.md

 # vbox

-A collection of shortcuts for VBoxManage, the VirtualBox command line tool.
+A streamlined interface for VBoxManage, the VirtualBox command line tool.